Alice-Jaffray/Software-Engineering-Group-Project/Planning/projectManagementPlan.md

 * Gantt Chart
     * We will create a gantt chart on Excel Spreadsheet to track our progress on tasks and the whole project to ensure we stick to our pre-determined timeline.
+    * The gantt chart will be updated in the Friday meetings after we have reviewed work completed during the week.